f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab3.rst

 #.
 If you’re using a Chrome browser, you can navigate to
    ``chrome://net-internals/#hsts`` to see this URL value now added to Chrome's HSTS list.
-Under Query Domain, enter www.f5test.local to
+Under Query Domain, enter ``www.f5test.local`` to
-   Domain: entry box and click Query.
+   Domain: entry box and click Query.  ``Be sure to delete domain before moving on or else you will have an issue with a later lab``

-..
-NOTE:: Delete the HSTS domain www.f5test.local before exiting out of HSTS page.
-This will cause issues with later labs if not removed.

 #.
 Unfortunately, unless you’re using a server certificate that chains
    up to a public root, you won’t be able to test HPKP here.
 Per the